Yoast/wordpress-seo/readme.txt

 = Trunk =

+* Enhancements
+	* We've added some options and some host specific info to our tracking class.
+Most notably, we're tracking the PHP version for our users now, so we can see whether we, at some point, might drop PHP 5.2 support before WordPress does.

 * Bugfixes
 	* Check whether snippet preview is shown on page before hiding / showing errors, deducted from [#1178](https://github.com/Yoast/wordpress-seo/issues/1178)
 	* Fixed incorrect sitemap last modified date as reported in [issue 1136](https://github.com/Yoast/wordpress-seo/issues/1136) - props [rscs](https://github.com/rscs).

+* i18n
+ 	* Make sure extensions menu is fully i18n compatible.

 = 1.5.3.2 =
 Release Date: May 16th, 2014